samclane/promptflow/docs/nodes.md

 ### WindowedHistoryNode

 The WindowedHistoryNode node saves the last `n` results of the [`History`](History) node.
 This is useful for LLMs, which have token limits.
-Double-click the node to edit the window size.

 (DynamicWindowedMemory)=

 ### DynamicWindowedHistoryNode

 The DynamicWindowedHistoryNode node saves the last `n` results of the [`History`](History) node since a target string has appeared in the history.
 This is useful for LLMs, which have token limits.
-Double-click the node to edit the window size and target string.

 (Memory)=
 ## Memory Nodes